technosmarter/like-and-dislike-system-in-php/README.md

 4. Import database from the database folder .
 You can find database folder .<br>
 5. Edit config.php file and set your host , database name , username and password .<br>
 6. Execute the code .
 You can <a href="https://technosmarter.com/contact">contact</a> for any help and support .<br>
- This is complete source code for Subscribe system in PHP and MYSQL .
+ This is complete source code for like and dislike system in PHP and MYSQL .
 # Developer
 <a href="https://technosmarter.com/">Techno Smarter</a>
 # How to create like and dislike system using PHP | Source code